 If you see a screen asking "Which account do you want to use?" when you sign in, it means that you have two accounts with Microsoft using the same email address:

-- A “Work or school” account, which probably was created by your IT department
+- A “Work or school” account, which was probably created by your IT department

 - A “personal” account, which you probably created yourself